-Pope Leo XIV has urged the media to serve as peacemakers and to embrace communication that brings us out of the confusion of loveless, ideological, or partisan languages.
+Pope Leo XIV has urged the media to serve as peacemakers and to embrace communication that brings us out of the confusion of lovelessness, ideological, or partisan languages.
 Yet the proliferation of new and heavily ideological media outlets prevents dialogue among people with differing views, continues to deepen existing polarization, and erodes possibilities for a politics of solidarity.
-A growing share of Americans hold increasingly hostile views toward those with different beliefs, and today’s highly fractured media landscape only seems to reinforce those divides.
+A growing share of Americans now hold increasingly hostile views toward those with different beliefs, and today’s highly fractured media landscape only seems to reinforce those divides.

-This gathering will have three parts:
+This gathering will had three parts:

 6:00 - 7:00 p.m. | Welcoming Happy Hour